Luc45/tribe-local-plugin-updater/README.md

 - NVM Use 8.9.4
 - composer install
 - npm install
-- npm build
+- npm run build
-- Apply the stash back again
+- Pop the stash back again

 On all of these folders: